 Not everybody loves every menstrual cup equally.
-Yet with the right cup and fit for your body, most women can barely feel the cup inside and experience very few leak issues.
+Yet with the right cup and fit for your body, most people can barely feel the cup inside and experience very few leak issues.
 I’ve often heard them referred to as “life-changing”.

 THE BENEFITS OF MENSTRUAL CUPS, EXPLAINED

 1) Menstrual Cups Reduce Waste

-Single-use feminine products like tampons and pads create an enormous amount of waste.
+Single-use period products like tampons and pads create an enormous amount of waste.
 Between the pads or tampons themselves, their wrappers, applicators, wings, and strings – the menstrual product industry is riddled with plastic and trash.
 Although some plastic applicators are technically recyclable, it is usually suggested to not recycle them due to sanitary reasons.

 In 2018 alone, people in the U.S. bought 5.8 billion tampons, and over the course of a lifetime, a single menstruator will use somewhere between 5 and 15 thousand pads and tampons, the vast majority of which will wind up in landfills as plastic waste.National Geographic

 As you’re likely aware, the demand for plastic products continues our dependence on unsustainable fossil fuels.
 Overflowing landfills pollute our water resources and emit greenhouses gases, contributing to climate change.
 That is, when plastic even makes it to the landfill… A huge portion of plastic waste ends up in our oceans instead (especially when flushed down the toilet) and poses a huge threat to wildlife and our environment.

 A reusable menstrual cup is the perfect solution to this issue.
 Or, try reusable pad products or period panties – in addition to or instead of a cup if needed!
 Thinx is a very popular period underwear brand, and there are also these highly-rated organic cotton period panties available on Amazon.
 I sometimes wear an organic pad or period panties along with a cup overnight on my heaviest day.